-Adelaide or tarndanya in Kaurna, has a captivating Indigenous history that is celebrated and respected.
-The Indigenous attractions of Adelaide below are a way for visitors to the region to learn more about the traditional owners of the land.
+Adelaide, or tarntanya in the Kaurna language, has a captivating Indigenous history that is celebrated and respected across the city.
+The Indigenous attractions and experiences in Adelaide are a great way for visitors to the region to learn more about the Traditional Owners of the land.

-The Kaurna people are the traditional owners of Adelaide and the surrounding areas, and you’ll find their language has been woven into the design of South Australia’s capital city.
-The main square is known as Tarntanyangga – which means Red kangaroo dreaming, and the river which runs through the city is named Karrawirra Parri meaning Redgum forest.
+The Kaurna people (pronounced ‘gar-na’) are the Traditional Owners of Adelaide and the surrounding areas, and you’ll find their language woven into the design of South Australia’s capital city.
+The main square is known as Tarntanyangga, which means ‘red kangaroo dreaming,’ and the river which runs through the city is named Karrawirra Parri meaning ‘redgum forest.’

 The Traditional Owners overlook country stretching from Crystalbrook in the north to Cape Jervis in the south.
-In the summer the coastal plains provided hospitable camps with natural springs and dunes.
+In the summer, the coastal plains provided hospitable camps with natural springs and dunes.
 During colder times, the Kaurna people would move inland to the foothills.
-By moving seasonally, it allowed for food sources to replenish which is a major factor in the respect of their lands.
+Moving seasonally allowed food sources to replenish, which is a major factor in the respect of their lands.

 Known for its food and wine, Adelaide shares a rich Indigenous culture with its visitors.
 Here are a number of sites and attractions to visit to set you on the right path of acknowledging the culture of the Kaurna nation.